rikulo/rikulo-docs/stream/Request_and_Response/MVC_Design_Pattern.md

 This separation of concerns helps to organize code that is easier to develop and cheaper to maintain.

-Under Stream's asynchronous programming model, it can be more valuable: Only the controller needs to deal with the underlying data asynchronously, while the view can read and render the data synchronously.
+Under Dart's asynchronous programming paradigm, it can be more valuable: Only the controller needs to deal with the underlying data asynchronously, while the view can read and render the data synchronously.

-> Depending the nature of your data model, you can implement the view in the asynchronous approach by chaining the access of the data model (with a series of `Future` objects).
+> Depending the nature of your data model, you can implement the view in the asynchronous approach by chaining the access of the data model (with a series of [Future](dart:async) objects).
 For sake of description, we discuss only the data model that can be read synchronously.

 ##Controller